 Addiction, whether it is alcohol or drugs, is another problem area.

-A friend of mine has stood by addictionher husband’s wild behaviour for many years.
+A friend of mine has stood by her husband’s wild behaviour for many years.
 It is one thing to be supportive, quite another to be a subjected to daily torture of physical abuse from him after binge drinking and promiscuous escapades.
 Especially where the partner refuses to cooperate in seeking treatment.
 There’s also the proclivity to splurge away to glory (during mania or the ‘high’ phase).
 The already stressed family finances collapse because of such spending binges.
 Entire family savings have known to be frittered away in a matter of days.
 All in all, a heady cocktail of challenges!

 Am I saying that a marriage with one who is mentally ill has little chance of stability?